amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   * __player models in hold-out__

-  I held out January 2017 for testing.
+  I held out January 2017, which included some ~100 "tournament" contests, for model testing.
 Predicted versus true ownerships for each player observation are plotted below, with colors corresponding to athlete position, and where perfect predictions would lie on the line ```predicted ownership=true ownership```.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.RandomForestRegressor.gpp.png)
   Compare this with the null model, which guesses the player's mean ownership each observation:
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.mean.gpp.png)